xcollantes/portfolio/articles/google.md

   </iframe>
 </div>

-What does the _Solutions Consultant_ of _Technical Solutions Consultant_ mean?

 The other 25% of my time is spent on strategic project goals.

-In general, a TSC creates or optimizes processes by running pilots with engineers and vendors.
+In general, I create or optimize processes by running pilots with engineers and vendors.
 If there is traction and success in the process, the project can scale up.